 Hellens Land/Homes England Page 47 Page 47, Vehicular Parking - Standards and Design Requirements, establishes a set of parking "restrictions", which include references to garages whereby "Garages will not be relied on for everyday car parking" and to Electric Vehicles whereby a mix of active and passive charging points will be included in the design.
-HLL & HE comment that, with regard to the restriction on the use of garages, this approach is contrary to the Tees Valley Highway Design Guide which considers garages to represent usable parking spaces (and is the document which IN4 requires planning applications to consider).
+Alternative wording suggested.
+Consider amend everyday car par counting toward meet a minimur also enables suf order to avoid co HLL & HE comment that, with regard to the restriction on the use of garages, this approach is contrary to the Tees Valley Highway Design Guide which considers garages to represent usable parking spaces (and is the document which IN4 requires planning applications to consider).
+Tees Valley High likely to require anticipated Mar later this year.
 HLL & HE suggest this reference should be removed for this reason and more generally, the reference to "parking restrictions" to be applied should be re-worded as parking guidelines with reference back to the Tees Valley Highway Design Guide as the primary document.
-Alternative wording suggested.
-Consider amending 'Garages will not be relied on for everyday car parking.' to 'For garages to be considered as counting towards everyday parking provision they should meet a minimum dimension of at least 6m by 3.5m which also enables sufficient space for secure bicycle storage' in order to avoid conflict with LP Policy INF4 and present Tees Valley Highway Design Guide (the latter however is likely to require updating/amending in response to the anticipated Manual for Streets 2022 due for publication later this year.
 Esh, Hellens Land/Homes England Page 48 Page 48, Waste, Recycling and Utilities, requires the delivery of "High speed (Ultrafast gigabyte) broadband connectivity must be a feature of the development to encourage a 'live/work' balance.
 All homes must have access".
-HLL & HE consider that this goes beyond the requirements of Policy IN4 which requires delivery of a lower specification at "superfast".
+This is now national policy.
+So should refere and industrial ar HLL & HE consider that this goes beyond the requirements of Policy IN4 which requires delivery of a lower specification at "superfast".
 Esh, HLL & HE suggest they aspire to provide homes with the best broadband speeds available, but that this is dependent on the communication network providers.
 They request the reference be amended to align with Policy IN4.
-This is now national policy.
-So should reference 'gigabyte enabled' for new residential and industrial areas, or subsequent national requirement.
-Hellens Land/Homes England Page 48 HLL & HE suggest that the Design Code reference to Electric Vehicle Charging points goes beyond the scope of Policy INF4 and the requirement for each property to have a 13-amp socket at a minimum.
-The Design Code currently requires: Active: 20% charge point provision for residential parking bays Passive: 40% of parking bays Definition of "active" and "passive" provision of charge points: Active - A socket connected to the electrical supply system that vehicle owners can plug their vehicle into.
+Hellens Land/Homes England Page 48 HLL & HE suggest that the Design Code reference to Electric Vehicle Charging points goes beyond the scope of Policy INF4 and the requirement for each property to have a 13- amp socket at a minimum.
+Amended wording required.
+Should be broug requirement im The Design Code currently requires: Active: 20% charge point provision for residential parking bays Passive: 40% of parking bays Definition of "active" and "passive" provision of charge points: Active - A socket connected to the electrical supply system that vehicle owners can plug their vehicle into.
 Passive - The network of cables and power supply necessary so that at a future date a socket can be added easily".
 They suggest this should be amended to clarify the requirement of INF4 and set the 20% and 40% targets as aspirational whilst recognising policy compliance via a 13amp socket as this is the design requirement that has been considered in evidence and Local Plan viability.
-Amended wording required.
-Should be brought into line with IN4 ,or any subsequent requirement imposed nationally.